Tempo logotype

 PM: Version 3.0 (the PM version Micro Nav first started using) vs. 4.3 (our June 2013 release) – what’s changed?

-PM: How has Portfolio Manager surprised you?
+PM: How has Tempo surprised you?

-PM: How has Portfolio Manager changed your job?
+PM: How has Tempo changed your job?

 KC: “I spend a lot less time making sure all of the data I go through is correct.
 With our other tool, I didn’t have confidence that the numbers in front of me were accurate.
-With Portfolio Manager, I don’t have to go through every report because now I have confidence in the numbers that PM gives me.
+With Tempo, I don’t have to go through every report because now I have confidence in the numbers that PM gives me.

 PM: Any parting thoughts?